Pratik-Doshi-99/Algotrading/README.md

 # Algotrading
-Contains code and other files for Algotrading (for demonstration purposes only)
+Contains code and other files for Algotrading (for demonstration purposes only).